 Can I drink coffee with bonded teeth?

 Similar to natural enamel, the resin substance in dental bonding can stain over time.
-You are more likely to require further dental bonding sooner if you drink coffee, tea, wine, or other stain-causing beverages frequently.
+You are likely to require new bonding sooner if you drink coffee, tea, wine, or other staining beverages frequently.
 You may want to rinse your mouth out afterward to help reduce any staining that may occur.
-It’s also important to avoid sugary or acidic drinks as these could cause damage to the bond.
+Also avoid sugary or acidic drinks as these could cause damage to the bond.

 Does bonding stain easily?